Arnab1876/MatplotLib/README.md

-Capstone Project including the loading of a dataset "netflix_titles.csv" and extracting insights from the dataset to create visualizations and the trends related to the dataset.
+Capstone Project including the loading of a dataset "netflix_titles.csv" and extracting insights from the dataset to create visualizations and the trends related to the dataset using pandas,matplotlib.